 The customer is king!
-You can drive the market for sustainable seafood, by choosing to buy fish from healthy, responsibly-managed sources, caught or farmed in ways which minimise damage to the environment.
+You can drive the market for sustainable seafood, by choosing to buy fish from healthy, responsibly-managed sources, caught or farmed in ways that minimise damage to the environment.

 You have the power to make choices that will help our native species to survive and thrive.

 Be a savvy shopper: